Drew Waters Player Props: Royals vs. Guardians

 Drew Waters At The Plate

-- Waters is hitting .203 with a double, three home runs and four walks.
+- Waters has two doubles, three home runs and five walks while hitting .220.

-- Waters has picked up a hit in 52.2% of his 23 games this year, with multiple hits in 17.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.